Football: Bayern Munich down Dortmund to close on Bundesliga title

 Shortly after, Haaland limped off to be replaced by 17-year-old Giovanni Reyna.

-In a last throw of the dice, Favre brought on 2014 World Cup winner Mario Goetze, who is out of contract next month and set to leave, in the dying stages in the vain hope of grabbing an equaliser.
+In the dying stages, Favre brought on 2014 World Cup winner Mario Goetze, who is out of contract next month and set to leave, in the vain hope of grabbing an equaliser.

 With time running out, Bayern striker Robert Lewandowski hit the post.